sdat2/mSWE-GNN/README.md

 - `mswegnn/`: All the main code turned into a python package for easier management.
     - `database/`: Data handling and preprocessing modules. (not used).
     - `hug/`: Scripts for downloading and uploading datasets to Hugging Face.
-        - `download.py`: download the training data from Hugging Face.
+        - `download_train.py`: download the training data from Hugging Face.
+        - `download_test.py`: download the extreme test data from Hugging Face.
         - `upload.py`: upload the training data to Hugging Face. (ignore)
     - `models/`: Model definitions and architectures.
         - `adforce_processors.py`: graph neural network processor layers.